ramongonze/ramon-website-files/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-MSc student in Computer Science at UFMG currently studying Quantitative Information Flow (QIF) and models to characterize vulnerabilities in data publications.
+PhD student in Computer Science at UFMG currently studying Quantitative Information Flow (QIF) and models to characterize vulnerabilities in data publications.

 More about QIF: [Topete Research Group](https://topete.science/)